EnterpriseDB/barman/new_docs/user_guide/barman_cloud.rst

 Installation
 ------------

-To back up PostgreSQL servers directly to a cloud provider, you need to install the Barman client utility for the cloud on those servers.
+To back up Postgres servers directly to a cloud provider, you need to install the Barman client utility for the cloud on those servers.
 Keep in mind that the installation process varies based on the distribution you are using.